8 Tips To Keep Your Kids' Homeschooling Fresh And Fun Every Day

 Your children need to get away from the screen and do something physical every day.

 Depending on where you live, you can choose from a vast array of activities.
-Gyms might be closed but there are probably biking and walking trails, parks and historic sites where buildings are closed but grounds are open.
+Gyms might be closed, but there are likely biking and walking trails, parks, and historic sites where buildings are closed but the grounds are open.

-Even with a small yard, if you're fortunate to have one, you can practice soccer skills or play catch or running bases, etc. Young children, especially, enjoy an obstacle course made from things to jump over or even just chalk on the ground.
+Even with a small yard, if you're fortunate to have one, you can practice soccer skills, play catch, or running bases.
+Young children especially enjoy an obstacle course made from things to jump over or even just chalk on the ground.

 If your children are not on a schedule set by the school, you can use lunchtime for learning.
-Children, depending on age, can be involved in planning, buying, preparing, and cleaning up afterward.
+Depending on their age, children can be involved in planning, buying, preparing, and cleaning up afterward.

 Without an imposed schedule, you can allow enough time to make and enjoy lunch every day.